 If you are reading this, chances are: you have a knowledge management challenge within your organization, and you happen to use Confluence (or at least you plan to use it in the future).
 Well, if my guess is right, then this blog is for you.

-Communicate the importance and benefits of Confluence
+Communicate the Importance and Benefits of Confluence

 To achieve this, make sure to clearly communicate the benefits of Confluence and how it can help facilitate the day-to-day of your teams.
 Then, work on identifying your sponsors and champions.
 This group of enthusiastic users (who are team leaders ideally), will lead by example and act on your behalf to convince other users to join the party and adopt Confluence.